 These groups and more all demand frequent access to data.
 Not only does this grow the storage footprint dramatically, it consumes large amounts of IT time since all these requests result in IT work, often involving several roles.

 Problems in IT always fuel innovation… and big problems fuel significant innovation.
 A new category of CDM solutions has recently emerged to tackle the copy data crisis that is common across most IT environments.
-The potential impact for deploying a CDM solution is significant and can enable immediate and dramatic benefits.
-Don’t just take our word for it. eWeek described it well:

 As this category is still new, there are less formal definitions than for some mature products, like data backup or data replication software.
 That said, a few common characteristics should exist in any true CDM offering, as outlined below: